Dog Separation Anxiety Signs

 Separation problems are easy to misread because the visible behavior often happens after the owner leaves.
 Chewed doors, drool, howling, pacing, or a dog who refuses food may point to different patterns depending on timing and context.

-The guides in this cluster help you compare true absence panic with crate distress, boredom, transition stress, and sudden clinginess.
+The guides in this topic help you compare true absence panic with crate distress, boredom, transition stress, and sudden clinginess.
 A phone video of the first 10 to 30 minutes after departure is often more useful than guessing from the mess you find later.

 Start here

-Read the safety noteTraining foundation
+Read the safety noteMake it easier

 Build alone-time tolerance below panic level.
 Short successful absences, predictable setups, and recovery data matter more than waiting for the dog to cry it out.